-We address these issues by deriving a tractable objective in three steps (full details in App.\ref{sec:appendix_reformulation_tractable_objective}).
+We address these issues by deriving a tractable objective in three steps; full details appear in App. \ref{sec:appendix_reformulation_tractable_objective}.

 \textbf{Step 1: Reformulation using State Visitation Measures.} We rewrite the expected FIM in terms of state visitation measures (occupancy measures), turning policy expectations into expectations over $s \sim d^h_{\pi_q}$.
-This yields a design objective over visitation measures; see Lemma~\ref{lemma:expectation-state-reformulation} and Appendix Sec.~\ref{sec:appendix_reformulation_tractable_objective} for the explicit form and the Step~1 problem statement.
+This yields a design objective over visitation measures; see Lemma \ref{lemma:expectation-state-reformulation}.
+Appendix Sec. \ref{sec:appendix_reformulation_tractable_objective} gives the explicit form and the Step~1 problem statement.

-\textbf{Step 2: $\theta$-agnostic approximation.} The per-step information depends on the unknown $\theta$ through the choice probabilities $p(\cdot)$ (see Appendix Sec.~\ref{sec:appendix_reformulation_tractable_objective} for the explicit expression).
-To decouple design from $\theta$ without assuming the worst case $\theta$, we adopt an average-case approach and replace $p(q\mid h; s_{1:K}, \theta)$ by its expectation under an uninformative prior, giving $p(q\mid h; s_{1:K}) \approx 1/K$.
-For $K=2$ this holds exactly with a Gaussian prior on $\theta$; for $K>2$ it is a reasonable approximation when alternatives are diverse/symmetric.
-Substituting yields a $\theta$-independent surrogate $\tilde{I}_h(d^h_{1:K})$ (Appendix Eq.~\ref{eq:approx_fim_pre_marginalization_appendix}).
+\textbf{Step 2: $\theta$-agnostic approximation.} The per-step information depends on the unknown $\theta$ through the choice probabilities $p(\cdot)$.
+Appendix Sec. \ref{sec:appendix_reformulation_tractable_objective} gives the explicit expression.
+To decouple design from~$\theta$ without assuming the worst case~$\theta$, we adopt an average-case approach and replace $p(q\mid h; s_{1:K}, \theta)$ by its expectation under an uninformative prior, giving $p(q\mid h; s_{1:K}) \approx 1/K$.
+For $K{=}2$ this holds exactly with a Gaussian prior on~$\theta$; for $K{>}2$ it is a reasonable approximation when alternatives are diverse/symmetric.
+Substituting yields a $\theta$-independent surrogate~$\tilde{I}_h(d^h_{1:K})$; see Appendix Eq. \ref{eq:approx_fim_pre_marginalization_appendix}.

-\textbf{Step 3: Marginalization} The expectation in the approximate FIM (Eq. \ref{eq:approx_fim_pre_marginalization_appendix}) with the state-visitation be resolved into a tractable matrix form, decomposable to per-timestep contribution $\tilde{I}_{ h}(d_{1:K}^h)$ as:
+\textbf{Step 3: Marginalization} The expectation in the approximate FIM (Eq. \ref{eq:approx_fim_pre_marginalization_appendix}) can be resolved into a tractable matrix form.
+It decomposes into per-timestep contributions $\tilde{I}_{ h}(d_{1:K}^h)$ as:

-where $\Phi$ is the matrix of concatenate state features, $d^h_q$ is the visitation vector for policy $q$ at step $h$, and is the average visitation $\bar{d}^h = \frac{1}{K} \sum_q d^h_q$.
+where $\Phi$ is the matrix of concatenated state features, $d^h_q$ is the visitation vector for policy~$q$ at step~$h$, and $\bar{d}^h = \frac{1}{K} \sum_q d^h_q$ is the average visitation.
 We show this formally in Theorem \ref{theorem:approx-fim-vector-measure}.
-The resulting approximated information matrix in Eq. \eqref{eq:approx_fim_matrix_form_main} is a function of $|S|\times H \times K$ variables for discrete state spaces and can be efficiently optimized upon proper scalarization.
+The approximated information matrix in Eq. \eqref{eq:approx_fim_matrix_form_main} depends on $|S|{\times}H{\times}K$ variables for discrete state spaces and can be efficiently optimized upon proper scalarization.